WhoTho/mineflayer-chat-commands/README.md

 Default: `true`

-Wether or not the chatCommand module will use `bot.chat` or `console.log` for displaying info
+Wether or not the chatCommand plugin will use `bot.chat` or `console.log` for displaying info

 ```js
 chatCommands.configs.allowBotChat = false;